leger-labs/leger/vercel-screenshots/WIP-entity-analysis.md

 - Receives user account information from authentication system
 - Theme selection updates application-wide theme state
 - Log Out initiates session termination flow

+# Vercel Integration Configuration Entity Analysis

+The Vercel integration configuration interface organizes entities in a logical hierarchy, with primary navigation sections containing related form fields grouped into cohesive functional units.
+This organization helps users understand the different aspects of integration configuration.

+## Entity: Integration Configuration Navigation Structure

+**Purpose**: Provides a hierarchical organization of all form sections needed to configure an integration.

+**Components**:
+- Hierarchical Navigation Panel
+- Section Accordion
+- Navigation Item Status Indicator

+**Conditional Logic**:
+- Navigation items can be expanded or collapsed
+- Each section can be independently accessed
+- Second screenshot shows the collapsed state of the navigation, showing only primary sections

+**Data Flow**:
+- Current section selection determines which form fields are displayed in the main content area
+- Navigation may reflect completion status of each section based on form field values

+## Entity: Integration Profile Form Section

+**Purpose**: Captures essential identifying information about the integration.

+**Components**:
+- Section header
+- Form fields for Name, URL Slug, Developer, Contact Email, etc.
+- Character counters
+- Visibility notices
+- Documentation link

+**Conditional Logic**:
+- Support contact email field becomes available when "Use the same contact information" is unchecked
+- Field validation enforces character limits and required fields

+**Data Flow**:
+- Form data is collected across multiple fields
+- Character counters update based on text input
+- Some fields have specific formatting requirements (URLs, emails)

+## Entity: Contact Information Management

+**Purpose**: Manages different contact points for the integration with clear privacy indicators.

+**Components**:
+- Contact Email field
+- Support Contact Email field
+- Same Information Checkbox
+- Visibility notices

+**Conditional Logic**:
+- When "Use the same contact information" is checked, the Support Contact Email field is populated with the same value as Contact Email
+- Different privacy notices for each field (one public, one private)

+**Data Flow**:
+- Data from Contact Email can flow to Support Contact Email when checkbox is selected
+- Both fields have separate validation for email format